 The In/between Spaces event was held on 5 September 2014 at Liverpool John Moores University.
 For more details please click here

 d) Political Subcultures (31 March 2015): This symposium has two overlapping points of focus.
 First, the way in which political organisations and subcultures interact.
 This, in a contemporary setting, has become evident with the English Defence League, but may also be traced back to attempts by communists and fascists in the interwar period and, later, in the 1960s-80s to construct overtly politicised youth cultures.
 Second, it will examine the politics of youth cultural identity, to which Sylvia Lancaster (head of the Sophie Lancaster Foundation) will talk on the relationship between subcultures, hate-crime and the law.
 As this suggests, the symposium will consider the politics of identity and the politics of place, examining the ways in which political meanings are projected onto and taken from youth and subcultural forms.

-e) Global Subcultures, Local Identities: By focusing on the development of subcultural fashions, this symposium will consider the ways in which styles developed in one geographic context have been reconfigured and integrated within a wider array of local youth cultures and identities.
+e) Global Subcultures, Local Identities (19 June 2015): By focusing on the development of subcultural fashions, this symposium will consider the ways in which styles developed in one geographic context have been reconfigured and integrated within a wider array of local youth cultures and identities.
 In other words, it will examine how young people around the world creatively're-embed' globally-circulated subcultures within local contexts.
 This, in turn, will emphasize the dynamic, fluid character of subcultural fashion, particularly its ability to cut across influences of age, ethnicity, gender, class and sexuality.